Tylastin/CarND-Advanced-Lane-Lines/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
 .
 Then i used sliding windows and histograms to detect lane line pixels.
-Once the pixels for each lane line were detected i used the cv2.polyfit function to fit a 2nd order polynomial to each lnae line.
+Once the pixels for each lane line were detected i used the cv2.polyfit function to fit a 2nd order polynomial to each lane line.
 The code for this process can be found in the fifth code block of the Jupyter notebook.
-This image illustrates the polynomial fit:
+Example polynomial fit:
 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.